List of Apple Inc. media events: Apple special event (September 7, 2016)

 Apple hosted a media event on September 7, 2016, with the invitation's tagline "See you on the 7th". iPhone 7 and 7 Plus were announced at the event along with Apple's new wireless AirPods. iOS 10, watchOS 3 and tvOS 10 were released six days later.
 Sia performed at the event.

 Apple special event (October 27, 2016)

 Apple hosted another media event on October 27, 2016, with the tagline "hello again".
 A new generation of MacBook Pro and a new TV app was announced at the event.

 2017

 WWDC 2017 (June 5–9, 2017)

-The 2017 Apple WWDC was held from June 5 to June 9 in San Jose, California, at its Convention Center.
+WWDC 2017 was held in San Jose, California, at its Convention Center.
 There were multiple hardware announcements at the event.
 Software announcements included iOS 11, watchOS 4, tvOS 11 and macOS High Sierra.
 An all-new second generation iPad Pro model was introduced with thinner bezels and a 10.5-inch screen size.
 It acquired many of the specs from the iPhone 7 and an A10X chip.
 The iPad Pro 12.9-inch was also refreshed with updated internals.
 Apple previewed several new Mac models, such as the MacBook, MacBook Pro, iMac, and an all-new iMac Pro and all-new HomePod.